keshk26/KeshavsKitchen/README.md

 </table>

 ## Tech Stack and Architecture
-This would be similar to a production app other than multiple envs.
+This tech stack would be similar to a production app.
-Other tech considerations would be state management (Zustand, Redux), data fetching (TanStack Query) and networking (SuperAgent/Axios).
+Other tech considerations would be state management (Zustand, Redux), data fetching (TanStack Query) and networking (SuperAgent/Axios), multi environments and analytics libraries.
 - TypeScript
 - Expo
 - Firebase Firestore to store recipes
+- Open AI to generate images
 - Expo Router
 - Expo Vector Icons
 - Nativewind (Tailwind)